stan-dev/design-docs/designs/0035-pre-model-gqs.md

 ```

 We can move to stochastic gradient descent by randomly subsampling `y`
-in the `generated data` block.
+in the `latent data` block.
 As we do this, it's traditional to
 scale the likelihood to match the original data size.